Dec

 These side effects are typically mild and temporary, lasting only a few days to a week after the injection.
 It is important to discuss any potential risks with your healthcare provider before undergoing Botox treatment for TMJ/TMD.

-Dr. Shiva Talebi and her team at Tooth Architect Dental Care are available to help patients in and around the Sandy Springs, Georgia, area with oral health concerns, including temporomandibular joint disorder and bruxism.
-Call (404) 666-8066 to request a visit to our office, located at 6667 Vernon Woods Drive NE, Suite B-30, and learn more about the treatment options available to you for addressing concerns associated with these conditions.
+Patients with oral health issues, such as bruxism and temporomandibular joint disorder, can get assistance from Dr. Shiva Talebi and her staff at Tooth Architect Dental Care in and around Sandy Springs, Georgia.
+Call (404) 666-8066 to request a visit to our office, located at 6667 Vernon Woods Drive NE, Suite B 30, and learn more about the treatment options available for addressing concerns associated with these conditions.

 Dr. Shiva Talebi combines her architectural background with a passion for dentistry, offering a unique approach to patient care.
 She graduated with the highest honors as a Gamma Beta Phi Honors Society member with recognition in Who’s Who Among American Students from Georgia Tech and earned her DMD from the Dental College of Georgia.
 Dr. Talebi emphasizes holistic dentistry, prioritizing patient comfort and overall well-being.
 An active member of the ADA and HDA and recipient of the Hinman Scholarship, she remains committed to rigorous continuing education.
 She is passionate about community service and volunteers at the Ben Massell Dental Clinic.